Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 * *tulip/Graph.h* : This file is the core of the tulip graph API.
 It provides declarations for graphs (edges , nodes) and functions to load one from a file, to save one, and a lot more.
 You can find a list in the Tulip Graph library `documentation <../../doxygen/tulip-lib/Graph_8h.html>`_.

-As you can see, we just need the "Graph.h" header file to create a graph and iterate over its nodes, even though the declaration of the abstract class "Iterator" is in Iterator.h
+As you can see, we just need the "Graph.h" header file to create a graph and iterate its nodes, even though the declaration of the abstract class "Iterator" is in Iterator.h

 .. _code-examples-iterator-allnode: